CLCK0622/ASUS-Z490P-10700k-6600xt_Hackintosh-OpenCore-EFI/README.md

 Moreover, you may need to have your USB customed on your own, depending to your USB status and the hibernation ability.

-My current version of AirportItlwm.kext is macOS 12, and you should replace it with the correct one on your own.
+My current version of AirportItlwm.kext is for macOS 12, and you should replace it with the correct one on your own.

 ## What can it do?